Rehabilitation Psychology is the official publication of Division 22 of the American Psychological Association.

 Rehabilitation Psychology is a quarterly peer-reviewed journal that publishes articles in furtherance of the mission of Division 22 (Rehabilitation Psychology) of the APA and to advance the science and practice of Rehabilitation Psychology.

-Rehabilitation psychologists consider the entire network of biological, psychological, social, environmental, and political factors that affect the functioning of persons with disabilities or chronic illness.
-Given the breadth of rehabilitation psychology, the journal's scope is broadly defined.
+Rehabilitation psychologists consider the entire network of biological, psychological, social, environmental, and political factors that affect the functioning of persons with disabilities or chronic health conditions.
+Given the breadth of Rehabilitation Psychology, the journal's scope is broadly defined.
 Suitable submissions include papers describing experimental investigations, survey research, evaluations of specific interventions, outcome studies, historical perspectives, relevant public policy issues, conceptual/theoretical formulations with implications for clinical practice, reviews of empirical research, detailed case studies, and professional issues.